Supplements and Sports Foods

 Br J Sports Med.
 2018 ;52(7):439-455. doi: 10.1136/bjsports-2018-099027

-As per advice from ASAD, no supplement is 100% safe to use, and most supplements do not actually improve performance.
-It is important that all athletes are aware of the risks involved in taking supplements, therefore the AIS has put together an athlete guide to assist in their decision making.
+As per advice from the Australian Sports Anti-Doping Authority (ASADA), no supplement is 100% safe to use and most supplements do not actually improve performance.
+It is important that all athletes are aware of the risks involved in taking supplements, therefore the Australian Institute of Sport (AIS) has put together an athlete guide to assist in their decision making.
 The AIS believes athletes should not take any supplements without first consulting their Sports Doctor or Accredited Sports Dietitian.

 The AIS Sports Supplement Framework 2019

-The Australian Institute of Sport (AIS) Sports Supplement Framework is a leadership activity of the AIS which provides the expertise and resources developed during the implementation of the AIS Sports Supplement Program (2000-2013) to allow National Sporting Organisations (NSOs) and agencies to develop their own Sports Supplement Guidelines and Programs.
+The AIS Sports Supplement Framework provides the expertise and resources developed during the implementation of the AIS Sports Supplement Program (2000-2013) to allow National Sporting Organisations (NSOs), the National Institute Network and other system partners to develop their own Sports Supplement Guidelines and Programs.
 These resources are shared via open access to help athletes, coaches and scientists to make evidence-based decisions about their use of supplements and sports foods.

 The Supplement Framework is underpinned by the ABCD Classification system

-- The ABCD Classification system focusses on sports foods and individual ingredients rather than specific supplement products and brands.
+- The ABCD Classification system focuses on sports foods and individual ingredients rather than specific supplement products and brands.